 Extensions may also be granted under special circumstances such as military service in a combat zone (See IRS Publication 3, "Armed Forces' Tax Guide"), or if you are a U.S. citizen living abroad and meet certain criteria (see IRS Publication 54, "Tax Guide for U.S. Citizens and Resident Aliens Abroad").

 Unless you live in one of the seven states that have no state income tax, you will also need to file a state tax extension.
 The procedure for filing state tax extensions varies by state, so contact your state tax agency to verify the rules.
 Some states grant a six-month extension automatically, others require that you file a request.

 Filing an extension can bring you peace of mind and keep you from making potentially costly tax mistakes.
 However, if possible you should plan to file your taxes on time next year and avoid the guesswork of how much you owe in taxes.
+Keep up with any tax law changes, such as the 2017 Tax Cuts and Jobs Act and the 2018 Bipartisan Budget Act, so that your next tax bill doesn't catch you by surprise.
 Modify your filing and tracking system so that next year it consists of more than a shoebox full of wadded-up receipts.